Effective: 15th December 2023Archived versions

 4.4 User Research

-If you are a ZOE customer, we may email you to invite you to answer some questions regarding our products or services or share feedback with you from customer surveys, interviews or focus groups.
+If you are a ZOE customer, we may email you to invite you to answer some questions regarding our products or services, participate in new product or service trials, or share feedback with you from customer surveys, interviews or focus groups.

 5. Data security and retention